habamax/habamax.github.io/_posts/2019-03-07-vim-markdown-frontmatter.md

 - do not define a fold for a setext heading if there is no empty line above it;
 - define a fold for a frontmatter.

-Reload your markdonw file and it should look like:
+Reload your markdown file and it should look like:

 ![Fold frontmatter markdown in Vim](/assets/images/2019-03-07_12-51-25.png){: .img-fluid}